thallisphp/angular-common/README.md

-angularjs-common-directives
+Angular JS Common
 ===========================

-A collection of useful directives for angular js.
+A collection of useful directives, filters, and services for Angular JS.